h22roscoe/fantasy-football/README.md

 1. Get [MongoDB](https://community.c9.io/t/setting-up-mongodb/1717) set up
 2. Run it on a terminal instance in cloud 9
-3. Run the server.js file with an environment variable for SECRET set up.
+3. Run the server.js file with an environment variable for SECRET and/or IP set up.
 4. Navigate to [https://fantasy-football-h22roscoe.c9users.io]( https://fantasy-football-h22roscoe.c9users.io)
   (with the equivalent for your account) for the preview